4d/4d-for-ios/website/translated_docs/ja/Features-Authentication.md

 > **OBJECTIVES**
 >
-> Integrate email confirmation to authenticate mobile app users
+> Integrate email confirmation to authenticate mobile app users.

 > **PREREQUISITES**
 >
-> The [4D Mobile App Server](https://github.com/4d-for-ios/4D-Mobile-App-Server) component that allows email authentication is integrated in 4D mono and 4D server 18R4.
+> The [4D Mobile App Server](https://github.com/4d-for-ios/4D-Mobile-App-Server) component allowing email authentication is integrated in 4D mono and 4D server 18R4.

-Let your customers and clients feel comfortable logging into their app using the email authentication!
+Let your customers and clients feel comfortable logging into their app, through email authentication!

-It provides a way to verify that an email comes from whom it claims to be from, and will allow to block harmful or fraudulent uses of email.
+It provides a way to verify that an email comes from whom it claims to be from, and will allow to block harmful or fraudulent uses of emails.

 In short, the principle is the following:

 ### 1. Activate the login form

-You integrate a login form into your app, from the project editor in the Publishing section.
+You integrate a login form from the project editor, in the Publishing section.

 ![Email authentication activation](assets/en/authentication/email-authentication-publishing-section.png)